Geoff Dixon: Current directorships

-He is former chairman of the Garvan Research Foundation, the marketing and fundraising arm to the Garvan Institute of Medical Research.
+He is the former chairman of the Garvan Research Foundation, the marketing and fundraising arm of the Garvan Institute of Medical Research.

 Former appointments

-Dixon is a former director of Leighton Holdings and before joining Qantas, Dixon was director of marketing and industry sales at Ansett Australia and general manager of marketing and corporate affairs at Australian Airlines.
+Dixon is a former director of Leighton Holdings.
+Before joining Qantas, Dixon was director of marketing and industry sales at Ansett Australia and general manager of marketing and corporate affairs at Australian Airlines.

 News

-He featured as the cover story in the Australian Financial Review magazine on 30 March 2007.
+He was featured on the cover story in the Australian Financial Review magazine on 30 March 2007.